general questions

 3. What are the benefits of SAVD?

-4. Why does the WHO define PC (polymerase chain reaction) as the diagnostic gold standard for detecting Covid-19?
+4. Why does the WHO define PC (polymerase chain reaction) as the diagnostic gold standard for the detection of Covid-19?

 Because PCR is a test that detects nucleic acids and increases the number of copies of the genetic material for easier detection.
 The test increases the amount of viral genetic material to several million copies so that the response results are more accurate and reliable.
 SAVD can detect the presence of Covid-19 with a minimum of 20 virus copies per ml.